What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead

 “I did do a check of the school,” the police chief said.
 “There were some calls, but they were like 911 hang-ups, things of that nature.
 There was nothing that suggested that the school was a place that violence would occur.”

-The Bureau of Alcohol, Tobacco, Firearms and Explosives is at the scene and will be doing a trace on the firearm used in the attack to determine its origin, according to CNN correspondent Josh Campbell.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives will trace the gun used in the attack to determine its origin, according to police.

 President Joe Biden has been briefed on the shooting, a White House spokesperson said.